ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 ```
 Make sure to replace `head-node-address:port` with the value printed by the command on the head node (it should look something like 123.45.67.89:6379).

 Note that if your compute nodes are on their own subnetwork with Network Address Translation, to connect from a regular machine outside that subnetwork, the command printed by the head node will not work.
-You need to find the address that will reach the head node from the second machine.
+You need to find an address that will reach the head node from the second machine.
 If the head node has a domain address like compute04.berkeley.edu, you can simply use that in place of an IP address and rely on the DNS.

 ### Configure Nodes